 What are the interest rates on your loans?

 If you have variable interest rates on your Federal education loans, you may want to consolidate.
 The interest rate for a Direct Consolidation Loan is fixed for the life of the Direct Consolidation Loan.
-The rate is based on the weighted average interest rate of the loans being consolidated, rounded to the next nearest higher one-eighth of one percent and cannot exceed 8.25 percent.
-Use the U.S. Department of Education's online calculator to find out what your weighted average interest rate would be if you consolidate your loans.
+The rate is based on the weighted average interest rate of the loans being consolidated, rounded to the next nearest higher one-eighth of one percent.
+There is no cap on the interest rate of a Direct Consolidation Loan.

 How much are you willing to pay over the long term?